exonum/exonum-doc/src/architecture/storage.md

 ### ValueSetIndex

-[`ValueSetIndex`][value-set-index] implements a hashmap, storing the element using its hash as a key.
-It wraps around the `BaseIndex` field.
+[`ValueSetIndex`][value-set-index] implements a hash set.
+Internally, `ValueSetIndex` uses `BaseIndex` with element hashes as keys, and elements themselves as corresponding values.
-The following procedures are implemented:
+The following operations are implemented:

-- add and remove values
+- Add and remove values
-- check if value already presents - using value itself, or just its hash
+- Check if a value already present using the value itself or its hash
-- iterate over stored values
+- Iterate over stored values
-- iterate over hashes of stored values
+- Iterate over hashes of stored values
-- clear the table (removing all stored values)
+- Clear the set (i.e., remove all stored values)

 The used hash is calculated as `hash()` method of `StorageValue` trait.
-All built-in types implementing StorageValue compute a hash as SHA-256 of the binary serialization of a type instance.
+All built-in types implementing `StorageValue` compute this hash as SHA-256 of the binary serialization of a type instance.

 ### KeySetIndex

 [`KeySetIndex`][key-set-index] implements a set.
-Any unique value can be stored just once.
-It wraps `BaseIndex`; the stored elements are inserted to the `BaseIndex` storage as `(key: item, value: null)`.
+Internally, stored set elements are inserted to the underlying `BaseIndex` as `(&element, ())` (i.e., the element is used as key, and the value is always empty).
 As the keys are ordered in the underlying storage engine, `KeySetIndex` iterates over set items in the sorting order.

 The following procedures are implemented:

-- add and remove items
+- Add and remove items
-- check if the specific item presents in the table
+- Check if a specific item is in the set
-- iterate over items
+- Iterate over items
-- clear the table (removing all stored values)
+- Clear the set (i.e., remove all stored values)

 #### KeySetIndex vs ValueSetIndex

-While `ValueSetIndex` uses a hash as a key, the `KeySetIndex` put an entire binary object's serialization into a key.
+While `ValueSetIndex` uses a hash as a key for the underlying `BaseIndex`, `KeySetIndex` puts an entire binary serialization of an element into the key.

-- The `KeySetIndex` does not have an additional overhead on hashing each incoming object.
+- `KeySetIndex` does not have an additional overhead on hashing each incoming set element.
-- The `KeySetIndex` may not be used when the items are relatively big, only small objects can be stored (such as integers, small strings, small tuples).
-In contrary, the `ValueSetIndex` more easily handles with storing big and complex objects.
+- `KeySetIndex` should not be used when the items are relatively big;
+  only small items can be stored (such as integers, small strings, small tuples).
+In contrary, the `ValueSetIndex` more easily handles with storing big and complex items.
 - The `KeySetIndex` introduces a lexicographical order over stored items, while the `ValueSetIndex` order elements arbitrary due to hash properties.

 ### Merklized indexes

-The Merklized indexes represent a list and map with additional features.
+Merklized indexes represent a list and map with additional features.
 Such indexes may create the proofs of existence or absence for the stored data items.

-When thin client asks Exonum full-node about some data, the proof is built and sent along with the actual data values.
-Having block headers and such proof, thin client may check that received data was really authorized by the validators.
+When a light client requests data from an Exonum full node, the proof can be built and sent along with the actual data values.
+Having block headers and such proof, the client may check that received data was really authorized by the validators without having to replicate the entire blockchain contents.

 #### ProofListIndex

-[`ProofListIndex`][proof-list-index] implements a [Merkle tree](../advanced/merkle-index.md) which is an extended version for array list.
-It implements the same methods as `ListIndex`, however adds additional feature.
-Basing on Merkle Trees, such table allows creating a proofs of existence for its values.
+[`ProofListIndex`][proof-list-index] implements a [Merkle tree](../advanced/merkle-index.md), which is a Merklized version of an array list.
+It implements the same methods as `ListIndex`, and adds an additional feature.
+Basing on Merkle trees, `ProofListIndex` allows creating a proofs of existence for its values.
 Tree leafs store the data itself;
 inner nodes values are calculated as `hash(concatenate(left_child_value, right_child_value)`.
 The following additional procedures are
 implemented:

-- get the height of the tree.
-As the tree is balanced (though may be not fully filled), the height is near to `log2` of the list length.
+- Get the height of the Merkle tree.
+As the tree is balanced (though may be not full), its height is close to `log2` of the list length
-- get the value of the tree root (i.e., the hash of the entire Merkle tree)
+- Get the value of the tree root (i.e., the hash of the entire Merkle tree)
-- build a proof tree for data value at `index` position, consisting of [`ListProof`][list-proof] objects
+- Build a proof of existence for an item at a specific position
-- build a proof tree for data values at specific index range, consisting of [`ListProof`][list-proof] objects
+- Build a proof of existence for items at a specific contiguous index range

 !!! note
-    The `ProofListIndex` do not allow deleting specific values.
-The only way to delete something is a clearing table entirely.
+    The `ProofListIndex` is *append-only*; it does not allow deleting specific values.
+    The only way to delete an item from the table is clearing the table.

 #### ProofMapIndex

-[`ProofMapIndex`][proof-map-index] is an extended version for a map based on [Merkle Patricia tree](../advanced/merkle-patricia-index.md).
+[`ProofMapIndex`][proof-map-index] is a Merklized version of a map based on [Merkle Patricia tree](../advanced/merkle-patricia-index.md).
-It implements the same methods as the `MapIndex`, adding the ability to create proofs of existence for its key-value pairs, or proofs of absence if requested key do not exist in this table.
+It implements the same methods as the `MapIndex`, adding the ability to create proofs of existence for its key-value pairs, or proofs of absence if a key is absent in the map.
 The following additional procedures are supported:

-- get the root node's value
+- Get the root node's value
-- build a proof tree for the requested key.
-Tree proves either key presence (and its according value), or key absence.
-The proof tree is used in the same way as in the `ProofListIndex`: it is sent to the client along with the requested data
+- Build a proof for the requested key.
+Tree proves either key existence (and its value), or key absence

 ## Storage